tdsticks/coinbase-futures-trading-bot/AUROX.md

 2. Purchase at least 3 **URUS** tokens on the ETH or BNB network (store in a wallet that the Aurox terminal can connect to)
 3. Get familiar and setup their trading terminal (not lite, but grid)
-4. Add the Coinbase **BTC/USDT** chart as a guide for the Ax signal.
+4. Add the Binance Futures **BTC/USDT** (unless you know of a better high volume BTC chart) chart as a guide for the Ax signal.
 Yes, I know it's not exact, but we will use it as a guide line for our signals.
 5. Create alerts for **Long** and **Shorts** using the Ax signal for Daily and Weekly timeframes.
 You should have four alerts.
    1. Add your local (ngrok public URL) for testing on your local system,